Skip to main content

 • the assets which paths are present in the submission

-Possiblity to import an archive in the Makers Hub's submission interface
+Possiblity to import a zip archive in the Makers Hub's submission interface

 note

-You have the possibility to download these ressources after PlayMakers's technology validates your submission and reuse them later, as an archive to upload on the submission interface or as anoter basis to work on later for example.
+You have the possibility to download these ressources after PlayMakers's technology validates your submission and reuse them later, as a zip archive to upload on the submission interface or as anoter basis to work on later for example.

 Server side (Back)